Lancival/Ludum-Dare-50/README.md

 ## Controls
 * A & D keys, or arrow keys, to move left and right
-* Spacebar, W, or up arrow to jump.
+* Spacebar, or up arrow to jump.
 Hold for longer jumps.
+(Note: W is also jump but we are currently debugging an issue causing the jump to be shorter when using W).
 * O to open the options/settings for the game.
 * This game has narrative choices, and you jump to a platform that has the response you want to pick.